LocalBitcoins Review – A Beginner’s Guide

-LocalBitcoins is a great platform for people who are looking to buy Bitcoins anonymously and with a variety of payment methods.
+LocalBitcoins supplies a variety of payment methods for buying Bitcoin.
 However, this flexibility usually comes with a higher price tag and is also a magnet for scammers, so you’ll need to do extra background checks before getting into a trade.

-If you can’t find an exchange that supports your country or requested payment method, more often than not LocalBitcoins will have a solution for you, just make sure to follow the safety tips I’ve detailed in this post.
+If you can’t find a regulated exchange that supports your country or requested payment method, more often than not LocalBitcoins will have a solution for you, just make sure to follow the safety tips I’ve detailed in this post.